fkempf92/FactorData/README.md

                key='value')
 ```

-## Results ##

-The plot below shows the data availability per month from January 1980 to December 2020

-The plot below shows the two different versions of the example book-to-market of an arbitrarily sampled stock:

-the plot shows the standardised and rank-normalised

 ## Disclaimer ##
 Even though this code achieves a very high correlation with Jermiah Green's SAS code, I do not claim that my code is free of errors.
 Therefore, I am grateful for any feedback or constructive suggestion for improvement.